phorton1/base-Pub/FS/implementation.md

   for the Window in fileClient.
 - has two **session_ids** that specify the two *Panes* that will be presented in the Window.
+- has two **dirs** that specify the starting directories for each of the panes.

 A *Session*

 - defines everything necessary to present one of the two *Panes* within a Window.
 - has a *session_id*
-- has a **starting folder** that will show in pane when the pane starts up.
+- has a **dir** used in the event that there is none specified by a Connection.
 - specifies a **port** to connect to.
 - if no port is specified, the **local file system** is used.
 - specifies a **host** to use when *port* is specified.